dragon2snow/NestopiaPlus/readme.txt

 frame and then carry on.
 They all use the "master clock" as a cycle counter base which eliminates the need for decimals alltogether.
-With this method many games that rely on perfect timing work flawlessly on Nestopia (Mach Rider, Slalom, Marble Maddness etc).
+With this method many games that rely on perfect timing work flawlessly on Nestopia (Mach Rider, Slalom, Marble Madness etc).
 However, in comparision to other emulators which are either scanline or tile based this is slower but if you're running it on.. say a P4 or at least a very fast P3 there shouldn't be any notable speed loss.